empressabyss/nordrassil/README.md

 - I consider the verticality of rolls to be important, and 'downward' rolls are comfier than 'upward' ones.
 I'd suppose this is because our fingers have more strength in curling than extending (like a crocodile's maw!).
 - `n` rolls predominantly as `n`-to-consonant, so in this position, it rolls downwards fairly consistently.
 - `r` rolls both ways with any letter without much overall bias which would cause many and various 'upward' rolls if placed on the top row.
-- placing `r` on the central, middle finger homerow position of the hand feels 'grounding' (I wish I could explain this feeling a bit better)
+- placing `r` on the central, middle finger homerow position of the hand feels 'grounding'.
+"All roads lead to and from `r`.", or... something like that.

 ## Further optimisations
 From the beginning, I included a [`repeat`](https://docs.qmk.fm/#/feature_repeat_key "QMK Documentation for the Repeat Key Feature") key in this layout, and about a month in, averaging ~65wpm, I added a [`magic`](https://github.com/Ikcelaks/keyboard_layouts/blob/main/magic_sturdy/magic_sturdy.md "Ikcelaks' Write-Up of 'Magic Sturdy'") key as well.